telerik/justmock-docs/getting-started/api-basics/basics.md

 ---
-title: Basics of Mocking
+title: Mocking Basics
-page_title: Basics of Mocking  | JustMock Documentation
+page_title: Mocking Basics | JustMock Documentation
 description: Check out the sample example in this topic to get a better understanding of how you can start testing your system with JustMock.
 slug: justmock/getting-started/basics/basics
 tags: mock, test, method, property, behavior